Daazo/Daazo/replit.md

 # RXT ENGINE Discord Bot

 ### Overview
-RXT ENGINE is a multi-functional Discord bot designed for community management and server automation.
-It features a futuristic cyberpunk aesthetic, having been rebranded from its previous "VAAZHA" identity.
-The bot is fully operational and provides comprehensive moderation tools, karma system, ticket management, and CAPTCHA-based verification.
+RXT ENGINE is a multi-functional Discord bot designed for comprehensive community management and server automation with a futuristic cyberpunk aesthetic.
+Its purpose is to provide advanced moderation, a robust karma system, efficient ticket management, secure CAPTCHA-based verification, and AI-powered chat capabilities, aiming to be a central tool for server administration and community engagement.

 ### User Preferences
 - Professional futuristic cyberpunk aesthetic